 I’ve learned a lot from the development of NameLayer, and I’m ready to divulge every trick in my arsenal.
 In this guide, I provide realistic solutions to the frustrations encountered when naming a company.
 Plus, I’ll have some fun analyzing both good and bad company names.

-This guide is divided into three, independent sections: Why Bad Names Hurt You, Coming Up With Names, and Examples of Strong and Weak Names.
+This guide is divided into three, independent sections: Why Bad Company Names Hurt You, Coming Up With Company Names, and Examples of Strong and Weak Company Names.

 If you don’t need to be convinced that a good name is important, skip to the next section.
 That’s where the juicy stuff begins.